cardinalitypuzzles/cardboard/dev-guide.md

 #### <a name='env'>Local `.env` file: credentials, API Tokens, configuration</a>

-This app uses various secrets including Google and Slack API tokens that need to be present in the environment.
+This app uses various secrets including Google API tokens that need to be present in the environment.
 Locally, you can put these in the `.env` file.
 In the production Heroku deployment, they're set as Config Vars at https://dashboard.heroku.com/apps/smallboard/settings.
 For most of these configs, you can just use the production settings.
 The ones you probably want to change are `DATABASE_URL`, `DJANGO_SECRET_KEY`, and `DEBUG`.
 You can contact a Collaborator to give you access to the Heroku Small Board settings or to share their `.env` file with you.

 The environment variables used by Small Board are listed below.
 The only required variables are `DATABASE_URL` and `ACTIVE_HUNT_ID`.